zola-25/Explain-My-Energy/docs/index.markdown

 ## Browser Support

-As the application makes extensive use of browser local storage, *it may not be functional on some mobile browsers*, as these browsers often have reduced local storage limits.

-There is potential to migrate the storage to use IndexedDB, which would allow the application to work on mobile browsers.

-The application should be fully functional on desktop browsers.
+The application should be fully functional on up-to-date desktop browsers.
 It has been tested on the latest desktop versions of Chrome and Firefox.

+The application currently makes extensive use of browser local storage and the initial app download size is quite large.
+Currently *it may not be functional on some mobile browsers*, as these browsers usually have comparatively smaller local storage and cache limits.

+There is potential to migrate the storage to use IndexedDB, which would allow the application to support more mobile browsers.

 ## Caveats, precautions and what we can't do